 Bank Stock Crisis or Distraction?

-Adequate reserves are extremely important for maintaining a healthy bank.
-The results could be devastating for shareholders if, for example, 4% of loans were to go bad instead of the 1% for which management had reserved.
-This could wipe out an enormous portion of the book value and create huge losses on the income statement.
+Large reserves are significant for a healthy bank to maintain profits.
+It would be bad for shareholders if 4% of their loans were to default instead of the 1% they had thought would.
+This could wipe out a large portion of the book value and create huge losses for the bank and the investors.

-Adverse economic conditions can cause serious concern for bank investors.
-A lot of fee income can be generated from mortgage originations, and fewer home sales means less fee income.
+Adverse economic conditions can cause severe concerns for bank investors.
+A lot of income from fees can be generated from mortgage originations, and fewer home sales mean less fee income.

 It’s All About Loan Quality

-Whether bank stocks are a good buy largely comes down to the quality of the underlying loans in a bank’s portfolio.
+Whether bank stocks are a good buy comes down to the quality of the underlying loans in a bank’s portfolio.

-As one great investment giant said, it’s difficult to get a lot of eager young men and women who can instantly manufacture earnings with the wave of a pen to contain themselves when the economy is running strong and every loan looks good.
+As one great investment giant said, it’s tough to get a lot of eager young men and women who can create earnings with the wave of a pen to contain themselves when the economy is running strong, and every loan looks good.